 How to get from the airport to Melbourne city

-Melbourne Tullamarine Airport (MEL) is 23 km away from the city center.
-Considering what Australian distances are like, this is really nothing, but it is still a significant distance – and this means we should have a look at other ways to get from the airport to the city!
+Melbourne Tullamarine Airport (MEL) is 23 km away from the city centre.
+Considering what Australian distances are like, this is really nothing, but it is still a significant distance.
+Here are your options of getting to the centre:

-The SkyBus is my favorite option, as it runs buses between the airport and the city every 10 minutes.
+The SkyBus is my favorite option, as it runs buses between the airport and the city every 8 minutes.
 It costs AU$19.75, and you can purchase your tickets at the desks located at the exit of every Melbourne Airport Terminal.
-It is the best option when you are traveling by yourself, as it’s completely safe – and they even provide a free city hotel shuttle!
+They even provide a free city hotel shuttle!

 You can buy your tickets beforehand here.